Eight Forest Lane

 You also end up with a little baker’s treat which I personally love, especially when I’m serving the cake to friends or family as I can get a little taste before needing to cut into the full cake to make sure it’s delicious (and confirm I didn’t leave out the sugar or something terrible!).

-Vegan carrot cake frosted with vegan cream cheese frosting and topped with chopped walnuts on a pink cake stand.
+Decorating a carrot cake with vegan cream cheese frosting and crushed walnuts.

 Storing and Freezing